Joanna loves making tasty recipes and sharing them with others.

-As arguably one of the most popular Chinese dishes, honey chilli chicken remains a staple dish on any takeaway or restaurant menu.
+As arguably one of the most popular Chinese dishes, honey chili chicken remains a staple dish on any takeaway or restaurant menu.
 This recipe is a simple guide to recreating your favourite takeaway dish in the comfort of your own home, without the costly delivery charges.

 This dish has been a favourite of mine for many years, I wouldn't dream of visiting a Chinese restaurant and ordering anything else.
-However, visiting restaurants, or ordering theses dishes from the local Chinese spot can become expensive (especially if you visit as frequently as me).
+However, visiting restaurants, or ordering these dishes from the local Chinese spot can become expensive (especially if you visit as frequently as me).
 So through many trials of different batters and flavour blends, I have created an easy-to-follow recipe, at half the cost.

 |Prep time||Cook time||Ready in||Yields|